golangast/switchterm/README.md

 * using atomicgo.dev/keyboard there is no way to call itself after a key press

 ## Reference Commands
-* enter is to select
+* "enter" is to select
-* e is to select many
+* "e" is to select many
-* r is to remove
+* "r" is to remove
-* x is to execute
+* "x" is to execute
-* q is to quit
+* "q" is to quit